List of snooker players investigated for match-fixing

 Players have sometimes been coerced into fixing results.
 Thai players in particular have been targeted by cartels.
-James Wattana once received a death threat as part of a match-fixing attempt, while Thanawat Tirapongpaiboon was the victim of a firebomb attack on his Rotherham home after the governing body opened an investigation into him and fellow Thai player Passakorn Suwannawat.
+James Wattana once received a death threat as part of a match-fixing attempt, while Thanawat Thirapongpaiboon was the victim of a firebomb attack on his Rotherham home after the governing body opened an investigation into him and fellow Thai player Passakorn Suwannawat.